Benefits of Air Pollution Control

 The EPA presents parametric monitoring as a system that can help manufacturers keep their emissions in compliance with their air quality regulation requirements.
 It is particularly helpful in keeping manufacturers in line with the CAM rule, or the Compliance Assurance Monitoring rule.
 It offers its users a flexible and relatively inexpensive way to accurately monitor their emissions.

 Oxidizers control air pollution by burning pollutants inside a machine, where they break down and become harmless.
 Oxidizing machines can be divided into three main groups: carbon absorbers, thermal oxidizers and catalytic oxidizers.

 Carbon absorbers, also known as air scrubbers, pull air in and filter it using carbon.
 The carbon may exist in a filter, or it may exist as an activated carbon bed over which the air stream flows.
 Both the filter and the activated carbon bed work the same way.
 When an air stream passes through or over them, respectively, the carbon components catch and absorb into themselves all of the air’s volatile organic compounds, or VOCs.
 Once this is done, the absorber may release clean air.

 Carbon absorbers work well at cleaning air streams contaminated with a wide variety of materials, such as: sodium hydroxide, minerals and zeolites like serpentinite, amines like monoethanolamine, and lithium hydroxide.

 - Thermal Oxidizers

-oxidizers work by heating air flows until they are so hot that the contaminants inside them break down and turn into water vapor and carbon dioxide.
+oxidizers work by heating air flows until they are hot enough for the contaminants inside to break down and turn into water vapor and carbon dioxide.
 They are popular for use in applications like: food processing, roof manufacturing, polymer manufacturing, printing and pharmaceuticals.